 The Mordens Women’s Institute

-The Mordens Women’s Institue meets on the 3rd Thursday of the month at Guilden Morden Village Hall at 7.30 p.m..
-Our membership is currently at 22 and we are ladies from the villages of Guilden Morden, Steeple Morden, Melbourn & Hitchin.
-We have a broad range of interests, if you would like to come along for a taster session or find out more about joining our group either just turn up to one of our meetings or call Joyce on 852087 or Emma on 853581 (Evenings only).
+The Mordens WI generally meets on the 3rd Thursday of the month at Guilden Morden Village Hall (7.30 p.m.).
+We are ladies from the villages of Guilden Morden, Steeple Morden, Bassingbourn, Melbourn and Hitchin and our membership currently stands at 21.
+If you would like to come along for a taster session or find out more about joining our group either just turn up to one of our meetings or call Joyce on 852087 or Emma on 853581 (evenings only).

 We have a broad range of interests so as well as our formal monthly WI meetings we also have sub-groups such as “Luncheon Club” (which meet at a local pub/restaurant one Wednesday a month), “Busy Fingers – The Mordens Craft Group” (which meet on the 4th Thursday in the month at The Congregational Chapel) and “Knit & Natter” (which meet at The Three Tuns pub on alternate Tuesday mornings between 10:15 am – 12 noon).